Skip to main content

 3. Subsequent Trump and Court Action

-December 19, 2025
+December 20, 2025

 2025.12.20 Reported: Trump Administration Pushes Asylum Seekers to Apply in Other Countries - New York Times

 Over the past month, ICE trial attorneys began filing motions in immigration court to pretermit asylum applications and dismiss proceedings on the basis that the government intended to remove non-Ugandan respondents to Uganda on the basis of the agreement described above.
-According to documents obtained by the New York Times, on December 19, 2025, ICE trial attorneys were instructed that such motions only could be filed for immigrants from most other African countries.
+According to documents obtained by the New York Times, on December 19, 2025, ICE trial attorneys were instructed that such motions could only be filed for immigrants from most other African countries.
 As a result, the directive ordered ICE trial attorneys to expeditiously move to withdraw any such motions they previously filed, including in the high-profile case of Chinese asylum seeker Heng Guan.

 View Document